 It would be an honor to walk with you on this journey.
 I support people through pregnancy, birth and postpartum.
 Whether you need help locating evidence-based information about inductions, want someone to remind your partner to eat during the birth, or an extra set of hands to hold the baby while you take your first shower at home, I am glad to help.
 I’d love to get in contact with you to discuss how I can help you achieve your best birth!

-DONA International Approved Introduction to Childbirth for Doulas
+DONA International Approved Introduction to Childbirth for Doulas, 2020

-DONA International Approved Breastfeeding for Birth Professionals Training
+DONA International Approved Breastfeeding for Birth Professionals Training, 2020

-WI DCF Approved Abusive Head Trauma Prevention Trainer
+WI DCF Approved Abusive Head Trauma Prevention Trainer, 2020

-When I’m not wrangling my little person or doula-ing, you can find me calling my parents for advice, eating, bingeing Netflix, scrolling Facebook, pole dancing or cooking my family a nice meal.
+When I’m not wrangling my little person or doula-ing, you can find me calling my parents for advice, snacking, learning how to be a yoga teacher, dancing with my daughter, or cooking my family a nice meal.